Cultivating tomorrow’s Australian SATCOM workforce

 “Adele’s work was instrumental in solving that issue.”

-Earlier this year, Adele returned to LMA Space as the inaugural MILSATCOM intern, this time to support the JP9102 campaign.
+Earlier this year, Adele returned to LMA Space as the inaugural MILSATCOM intern.

 “The opportunity to contribute to LMA’s approach to realising a sovereign satellite communication system for Australia has been a dream come true."